frederic-perez/AmE-dictionary/data/dictionary.md

 __raise eyebrows__
 __raked over the coals__
 __raking__ _v_
-__rakish__ _adj_ :four: Marked by a carefree unconventionality or disreputableness. _Syn_ devil-may-care, raffish _A black patch over one eye gave him a fearfully rakish look._
+__rakish__ _adj_ :five: Marked by a carefree unconventionality or disreputableness. _Syn_ devil-may-care, raffish _A black patch over one eye gave him a fearfully rakish look._
 __rally<sup>1</sup>__ _v tr_ :nine::m: __1__ To call together for a common purpose; assemble: _rally troops at a parade ground._ __2__ To reassemble and restore to order: _rally scattered forces._ __3__ To rouse or revive from inactivity or decline: _paused to refresh themselves and rally their strength._
 __rally<sup>2</sup>__ _v intr_ :nine::m: __1__ To come together for a common purpose: _The candidate's supporters rallied on the common._ __2__ To join in an effort for a common cause: _"In the terror and confusion of change, society rallied round the kings."
 (Garrett Mattingly)_ __3a__ To recover abruptly from a setback, disadvantage, or disease: _The patient rallied after the fever broke._ __b__ To increase sharply in price or value after a decline: _The housing market rallied in the spring._ _The Dow Jones rallied 1.4% Monday._ _The euro initially rallied by the most in nearly a month._ __4__ _Sports_ To exchange strokes before a point is won, as in tennis. _This time Oklahoma State rallied furiously for a 35-31 victory._ _The Czechs rallied to a 4-6, 6-3, 6-2 victory._
 __rally<sup>3</sup>__ _n_